MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Point Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Point load is a force applied on a single infinitismal point of the grillage model.
+Point load is a force applied on a single infinitesmal point of the grillage model.
 Point loads are used represent a large range of loads, such as concentrated load of a car axle.

 Point loads are instantiated with the interface function ``create_point_load`` or directly with the :class:`PointLoad` class.